 Affiliate links in this post will be clearly marked with a *.
 Clicking one of these links means I earn a discount or receive payment.

 In March 2016 our daughter was born!
 We had a slightly rocky start, with FPIES, reflux and a few other niggles along the way.
 Our daughter is now 4 months old and thanks to our bedtime routine that we have implemented she has been sleeping through the night for around 10.5-12 hours.
+Now we have a second daughter we’re using these essentials all over again, including the Owlet Smart Sock 3!

 This feels like it is life changing for us and we have really been able to enjoy all of our days together more now without worrying about trying to nap every time Daisy does.